nondejus/AwesomeUnityCommunity/README.md

 * [Curl Unity](https://github.com/91Act/curl-unity "") - This is a C# wrapper for Unity to use libcurl with http2/openssl enabled.
 * [WolfboyDispatcher](https://github.com/sassembla/WolfboyDispatcher "") - Small messaging system for Unity.
 * [Glader.Essentials](https://github.com/HelloKitty/Glader.Essentials "") - Essential development libraries for C#/.NET and Unity3D.
+* [Unity CoC](https://github.com/jeffcampbellmakesgames/unity-coc "") - CoC is a convention over configuration library for Unity that helps to set a common folder convention in a Unity project.

 ### :nut_and_bolt: Utilities <a name="utilities"></a>